 switch in minutes · keep your data

-Heap autocaptures every click and lets you define events retroactively, which is genuinely useful, but it is hosted-only, sales-led above a small free tier, and now part of Contentsquare. smolanalytics also autocaptures, runs as one Go binary you can self-host, prices flat and cheap, and lets you ask it questions in plain English.
+Heap autocaptures every click and lets you define events retroactively, which is genuinely useful, but it is usage-priced above a small free tier, sales-led on its higher plans, and now part of Contentsquare. smolanalytics also autocaptures, prices flat and cheap, keeps your data exportable in one file, and lets you ask it questions in plain English.

 is smolanalytics a good Heap alternative?

-Yes, if you want Heap's autocapture without the hosted-only lock-in and sales-led pricing.
+Yes, if you want Heap's autocapture without the lock-in and sales-led pricing.
 Heap (now Heap by Contentsquare) captures every click and page view from the moment its snippet loads, so you can define events retroactively against historical data, and it pairs with Contentsquare session replay on higher plans.
-But Heap is hosted-only, its free tier caps at about 10,000 sessions a month, and paid plans start around $3,600 a year and go custom above that. smolanalytics is a single MIT-licensed Go binary you can self-host: docker run and it is up in about 30 seconds, storing roughly 7 bytes per event with no Kafka, ClickHouse, or Postgres.
+But Heap's free tier caps at about 10,000 sessions a month, and paid plans start around $3,600 a year and go custom above that. smolanalytics runs each project on its own isolated instance, your data exports in one file any time, and there is nothing for you to run.
 It does web and product analytics from one snippet (visitors, referrers, funnels, retention, paths, cohorts), leads with a daily verdict on what to fix, and lets you ask questions in plain English, from a dashboard bar or your own Cursor or Claude over MCP, with answers computed from deterministic reports, not guessed by an LLM.
-Pricing is flat: self-host free forever, or hosted from $9 a month.
-Keep Heap if you need its retroactive autocapture depth or Contentsquare session replay, which smolanalytics does not do on purpose.
+Pricing is flat: a 14-day trial at Pro limits with no card, then from $19/month. smolanalytics ships heatmaps, surveys, feature flags, A/B experiments, and an event-based session inspector; keep Heap if you need its retroactive autocapture depth or Contentsquare's pixel-perfect DOM session replay, which smolanalytics does not do on purpose.
+And if the product you measure is itself an AI agent, smolanalytics computes its observability from the same events (tool-call latency p50/p90/p99, error taxonomy, and conversation health like re-ask and resolution), which Heap does not do.

 “Autocapture records every user interaction from the moment the snippet is installed, without manual event tracking setup.”